top of page

 Eric Rasmussen, MD, MDM, FACP is a medical doctor, trained at Stanford and the University of Texas, with an additional Master's in Disaster Medicine from the UN's World Health Organization affiliates in Geneva and Milan.
 He spent 25 years in uniform as a US Navy officer, with service in nuclear submarines, on aircraft carriers, on smaller warships, in Stateside hospitals, and with multiple tours in Bosnia, Afghanistan, and Iraq.
 He retired from the Navy while Chairman of an academic Department of Medicine in Seattle.

-Alex and Eric co-founded the Applied Hope Foundation to provide a channel for the work they each consider of long-term importance.
+Alex and Eric later co-founded the Applied Hope Foundation to provide a channel for the work they each consider of long-term importance.

 Where Alex has a special interest in the provisioning of clean water, Eric has a focus in climate-adaptation system science for very low-resource populations.
 Clean drinking water is, of course, a critical component and so their efforts are deeply complementary.